lancegosu/lancegosu/README.md

 Beyond tech, I'm a dedicated tennis coach, training students of all ages and skill levels.
 My coaching philosophy focuses on personalized development - helping athletes become the best versions of themselves both on and off the court.

-💬 Let's connect to explore opportunities for collaboration and growth!
+💬 Let's connect to explore opportunities for growth and collaboration!